Guide for Authors

 Figures should be of high quality and numbered consecutively using Arabic numerals.
 Figures should be included within the text of the manuscript.

 Figures created in MS Word, MS PowerPoint, MS Excel, Illustrator should be supplied in their native formats.
-Electronic figures created in other applications should be copied from the origination software and pasted into a blank MS Word document or saved and imported into an MS Word document or alternatively create a PDF file from the origination software.
+Electronic figures created in other applications should be copied from the origination software and pasted into a blank MS Word document or saved and imported into a Microsoft Word document or create a PDF file from the origination software.

 Figures which cannot be supplied as above are acceptable in the standard image formats which are: .pdf, .ai, and .eps.
 If you are unable to supply graphics in these formats then please ensure they are .tif, .jpeg, or .bmp at a resolution of at least 300dpi and at least 10cm wide.